 GAME FORMAT SPECS

 The rules of this year’s edition are simple; all software is MSX1 compatible.
-That means it should run on any MSX machine, basically.
-So, machines with just 16KB of RAM and without any hardware extensions.
+That means it should run on any MSX machine with a limit of 16KB of RAM and without any hardware extensions.
 In MSXDEV context, it is known as the “classic” category.

 All the games should be 100% compatible with this MSX configuration, which is defined as follows: